felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

-I won't bother trying to explain it in more details than that, because I don't want to break the spell.  :smile: At least, it comforts me to know that some people fully understand this technology and are generous enough to open-source their work, for the benefit of human-kind.
+I won't bother trying to explain it in more details than that, because I don't want to break the spell.  :smile: At least, it comforts me to know that some people fully understand this technology and are generous enough to open-source their work, for the benefit of humankind.

 {{< figure src="/img/my-mister.png" caption="My very own MiSTer from zerohimself, in its 3D-printed case." position="center" >}}